 Bentonville is a tiny town located in the state of Ohio.
 With a population of 253 people and just one neighborhood, Bentonville is the 761st largest community in Ohio.

-When you are in Bentonville, you'll notice that it is more blue-collar than most other communities in America.
-56.41% of Bentonville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bentonville is generally considered to be a blue-collar town.
+56.41% of the Bentonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bentonville is a town of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Bentonville who work in architecture and engineering (27.35%), business and financial occupations (16.24%), and office and administrative support (0.00%).

 A relatively large number of people in Bentonville telecommute to their jobs.
 Overall, about 16.24% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.